take an exclusive look inside the next issue of 'sister zine'

 Tell us about the Size Issue — why did you pick that theme?

 I feel like we live in a size obsessed society — with everything from your social media following, to your salary, to your dreaded dress size.
 I wanted to break down the notion of size, and look at it from a variety of angles, which is what I aim to do with the theme of every issue.

 What can we expect to find between the pages of Issue 5?

 An interview with our cover star Grace Neutral, naturally!
 I also chatted to the females behind the clubnight collective Sink The Pink; there are some really great opinion pieces (one about a childhood obsession with The Sims by Sophie Holmes is probably my favorite interpretation of the size theme); and some Theresa May bashing by Dave Lunt thrown in for good measure.

 Tell us about the launch party?

-I'm very excited it's at VF Dalston -- I made my DJ debut there last year and it's such a great venue.
-We've got Ned from Straight Nasty, and Lu Williams DJ-ing, who have both played pretty much every launch party of ours, and artist Angel Rose will be bringing her Cool Universe to the basement in the form of a Cool Booth -- you'll have to come along to see the rest!
+I'm very excited it's at VF Dalston — I made my DJ debut there last year and it's such a great venue.
+We've got Ned from Straight Nasty, and Lu Williams DJ-ing, who have both played pretty much every launch party of ours.
+Artist Angel Rose will be bringing her Cool Universe to the basement in the form of a Cool Booth — you'll have to come along to see the rest!

-Please share your three favourite quotes from the zine?
+Please share your three favorite quotes from the zine?